herzbube/fuego-on-ios/README.md

     git add .
     git commit -m "upgrade Boost to 1.56.0"

+There is a possibility that the Boost build script no longer works with the new Boost release.
+If this happens, check with the upstream boost-iosx repository if there already is a solution.

-There is a possibility that the Fuego source code does not build with the new Boost release.
+There is also a possibility that the Fuego source code does not build with the new Boost release.
 If such a problem occurs, check with Fuego upstream if they already know a solution.

 After `fuego-on-ios` has been updated, changes must be further merged into the `fuego-for-littlego` branch.

+##### Upgdating the Boost build script to match new upstream development

+The upstream boost-iosx repository may contain changes to their version of the Boost build script.
+It may be worthwhile to integrate such changes from time time into `boost/boost.sh`, the forked version of the script in this repository.

+Such changes are made on the `fuego-on-ios` branch, and are then further merged into the `fuego-for-littlego` branch.

 ##### Increasing the deployment target